reniec-moreyra/python-deployment-script-sample/README.md

 # python-deployment-script-sample
-A Python Deployment to Kubernetes Script Sample
+A Python Deployment to Kubernetes Script Sample.